West Coast of the United States: Culture

 California's history first as a major Spanish colony, and later as Mexican territory, has given the lower West Coast a distinctive Hispanic-American tone, which it also shares with the rest of the Southwest.
 Similarly, two of the three cities in which Asian Americans have concentrated, San Francisco and Los Angeles, are located on the West Coast, with significant populations in other West Coast cities.
 San Francisco's Chinatown, the oldest in North America, is a noted cultural center.

 The West Coast also has a proportionally large share of green cities within the United States, which manifests itself in different cultural practices such as bicycling and organic gardening.

 Greater Los Angeles, in particular, has immense global influence due to the presence of the Hollywood film industry, and is considered the creative capital of the world due to the proportion of its population involved in the entertainment industry.
 Meanwhile, parts of the San Francisco Bay Area are also known as Silicon Valley, due to the tremendous presence of software companies in the area, including tech giants like Apple, Meta, and Alphabet Inc.

 In the Pacific Northwest, Portland and Seattle are both considered among the coffee capitals of the world.
 While Starbucks originated in Seattle, both cities are known for small-scale coffee roasters and independent coffeeshops.
 The culture has also been significantly shaped by the environment, especially by its forests, mountains, and rain.
 This may account for the fact that the Northwest has many high-quality libraries and bookshops (most notably Powell's Books and the Seattle Central Library) and a "bibliophile soul".
 The region also has a marginal, but growing independence movement based on bioregionalism and a Cascadian identity.
 The Cascadian flag has become a popular image at Seattle Sounders FC and Portland Timbers games.
+The Seattle metropolitan area is also well known for tech and video game companies, such as Microsoft in Redmond, Washington, Amazon in Seattle, and Nintendo of America in Redmond, Valve Corporation and Bungie, inc. in Bellevue, Washington.

 Alaska is widely known for its outdoors and its inhabitants engage in a range of activities that are unique to the state.
 Some of these activities can be experienced through the state's annual events, such as the Iron Dog snowmobile race from Anchorage to Nome and on to Fairbanks.
 Other events include the World Ice Art Championships (Fairbanks) and the Sitka Whalefest (Sitka).